-In order to register on the Research project, you must:
+In order to register on Research project 2: consolidation, you must:

-- Have achieved a pass in all Level 4 modules and Research project preparation; and - Have made an attempt in all Level 5 modules.
+- Have achieved a pass in all Level 4 modules and Research project 1: foundation; and - Have made an attempt in all Level 5 modules.

 Whilst you must take the Research design and statistics 1A/B and Research design and statistics 2A/B modules in line with the prerequisite rules outlined above, there is no requirement to take A before B. The pairs can therefore be taken 'A' then 'B' or 'B' then 'A'.
 For example, 1B then 1A, then 2B then 2A.